alvinyap510/42-aws-cloud-practitioner-piscine/module05-storage-and-databases/README.md

 - Attach to EC2 instances
 - Functions similar to an external hard disk
 - Snapshots: Incremental backups of the data
+- Must be same AZ as Instance that it attach to

 ### B. Amazon Simple Storage Service (Amazon S3)